PKU-Alignment/omnisafe/docs/source/BaseRL/TRPO.rst

 -----------

 .. card::
-    :class-card: sd-outline-success sd-border-{3} sd-shadow-sm sd-rounded-3
+    :class-card: sd-outline-info  sd-rounded-3
     :class-body: sd-font-weight-bold

     #.
-TRPO is an :bdg-success-line:`on-policy` algorithm.
+TRPO is an :bdg-info-line:`on-policy` algorithm.
     #.
-TRPO can be used for environments with both :bdg-success-line:`discrete` and :bdg-success-line:`continuous` action spaces.
+TRPO can be used for environments with both :bdg-info-line:`discrete` and :bdg-info-line:`continuous` action spaces.
     #.
-TRPO is an improvement work done on the basis of :bdg-success-line:`NPG` .
+TRPO is an improvement work done on the basis of :bdg-info-line:`NPG` .
     #.
-TRPO is an important theoretical basis for :bdg-success-line:`CPO` .
+TRPO is an important theoretical basis for :bdg-info-line:`CPO` .
     #.
-The OmniSafe implementation of TRPO supports :bdg-success-line:`parallelization`.
+The OmniSafe implementation of TRPO supports :bdg-info-line:`parallelization`.

 ------

-.. contents:: Table of Contents
-    :depth: 3

 TRPO Theorem
 ------------